THartmanOfTheRedwoods/CIS18Sprint2025/README.md

 * "what sweet nanny goat, might run it belly" - Kadeyen
 * "Necessity is blind until it becomes conscious.
 Freedom is the consciousness of necessity." - Karl Marx
 * "You must understand that there is more than one path to the top of the mountain."- Miyamoto Musashi
+* "practice makes you better, never perfect" -talon
+* "forget what hurt you but never forget what it taught you" -unknown
+* "what doesnt kill you makes you stronger"